I love a derby day. It’s the peak experience of watching English soccer.

 Welcome to the East Anglian Derby

-If you’re American, you’ve almost certainly not heard of it.
+If you’re not British, you’ve almost certainly not heard of it.
 Norwich City versus Ipswich Town, two clubs just 43 miles from each other, and seemingly a long, long way from the rest of England.
 In fact, Ipswich is 90 minutes by train from London, but culturally Suffolk and Norfolk seem to London what Mississippi and Alabama are to Chicago.

-In fact, it was the Ole Miss vs. Mississippi State football game I kept thinking of as Carrow Road filled up with anxious fans.
+Excuse an American reference if you’re not from there: It was the Ole Miss vs. Mississippi State football game I kept thinking of as Carrow Road filled up with anxious fans.
 Nobody outside Mississippi gives a damn, neither team is any good, and so it’s brother vs. brother, a fight down in the muck that is meaner and more hard-fought because of it.
 Think, also, of Kentucky-Louisville, Indiana-Purdue, Arizona-Arizona State.

 Another factor here is that they are each in a different county, so most of their fans don’t know any of the others.
-So it’s county versus county with few friendships missed in, making it more like Liberals and Conservatives in the US.
+So it’s county versus county with few friendships mixed in, making it more like Liberals and Conservatives in the US.
 It is, in a word, tribal.

 And yet, dark as it can be, as I so well recall from so many of those games in my youth, the play is so much more energetic, the crowd is absolutely dialed in, the stadium is packed … somehow the colors even shine brighter.
 It’s the day you look forward to every year.